amente/amente.github.io/_posts/2012-02-19-pololu-3pi-robot.markdown

 Based on my experiment with this robot,I have obtained the following skills so far:

-* Broadened my knowledge of reflectance sensors, how they work and how to use them.
+Broadened my knowledge of reflectance sensors, how they work and how to use them.

-* Increased my knowledge and understanding of micro controllers.
+Increased my knowledge and understanding of micro controllers.

-* Learned about ISP programming and programmers.
+Learned about ISP programming and programmers.
 I have started building the USBtiny after accidentally buying the kit from [adafruit](http://adafruit.com).

-* I will be taking part in a 3pi competition organized by the robotics club at my university.
+I will be taking part in a 3pi competition organized by the robotics club at my university.

 Here are some pictures of my robot:

-[slideshow]

 There are also some you tube videos from my channel, from Carleton Robotics Club and also other people.
 Enjoy them and Thank you for reading this.